Instructor: Tim Chumley

 Monday

-- After class: Study for Exam 3.
-Enjoy your winter break!
+• After class: Study for finals!
+Enjoy your summer!
 Keep in touch!

 Getting help